Bilal2453/luv-docgen/readme.md

 > The order in which the chunks are defined is always preserved
 > and therefor does matter.

-See tokenizer.lua for the LPeg grammar and more details.
+See scanner.lua for the LPeg grammar and more details.

 ### Parsing

-Using the tokenized chunks to generate something that represent the docs layout much more closely.
-This is an intermidate form that doesn't necessarily represent the final generated structure.
+Using the scanned chunks to generate something that represent the docs layout much more closely.
+This is an intermediate form that doesn't necessarily represent the final generated structure.

 To make the parser, we need to understand what does the luv docs consists of, what are the main sections/parts and what are those composed of.

 The luv docs are composed out of sections, there are 4 (technically 3) types of those sections:

 - "Text Section": Contains text only chunks, this is mainly the introduction of luv and the map of content at the very beginning.

 - "Class Section": This is most of the docs, a section for each class luv has to offer, consists of 3 main sub-sections:
   - A list of classes it inherits from.
-  - A descrption.
+  - A description.
   - A list of the methods, along with their params, returns and notes.

 - "Functions Section": A group of functions that don't belong to any specific